jaeger401/InterviewQuestions/README.md

 #### So...what's in this repo, anyway?

-This repo includes a series of sample coding interview questions and my honest answers to them.
-Yes, even if I botched the answer.
+This repo includes a series of sample coding interview questions and my honest answers to them. *Yes, even if I botched the answer.* My answers may be wrong, or they may have bugs or other logical flaws.
+Being right isn't the point -- *showing a thought process is!*

 I've found these questions freely on the web and included attributions given wherever possible.
+If you're the author and object to having me post your question here, please let me know.

 The answer to each question was written in an interview-like setting: half-hour time limit, with the thought process spelled out as completely as